Abu Dhabi announces details of new 90-day maternity leave for some private sector staff

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels..

-For Emirati mums to qualify for the Maternity Leave Support for Women in the Private Sector Programme, they need to apply within the first 30 days of their baby’s birth, as long as the child was born on or after September 1.
-They must also provide a valid salary certificate, and their complete bank account details, including the IBAN.
+For Emirati mums to qualify for the Maternity Leave Support for Women in the Private Sector Programme, they need to apply within the first 30 days of their baby’s birth.
+They must also provide a valid salary certificate and their complete bank account details, including the IBAN.
 Likewise, they need to have a family book issued in Abu Dhabi.
 They should also present a no-objection certificate from their employer.

+“...As this initiative targets the private sector, the Authority will strive to expand strategic partnerships to promote its adoption and implementation as part of corporate social responsibility.
+This will encourage Emirati families to have children and raise them in a healthy and stable environment that supports the growth and development of the Emirati family," said Dr Bushra Al Mulla, director general of Abu Dhabi Social Support Authority (SSA).

+“This initiative relies on a collaborative approach and partnership with private sector entities and companies, which we encourage to adopt this voluntary programme.
+Our objective is to fulfil the goals of the Emirati Family Growth Support Program in Abu Dhabi, enhancing family stability and strengthening its social role," said Dr Ahmed Al Azeezi, executive director of the Social Support Applications Sector at SSA.

 Authorities have announced in July that maternity leave was extended to 90 days from 60 days for Emirati women who are working in the private sector in Abu Dhabi.